paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 #### Amendments
 2019—Subsec. (d).
 Pub.
 L. 116–92, § 3139(b)(5)(A), struck out “or the Commander of the United States Strategic Command” after “Nuclear Weapons Council”.

 Subsec. (e)(1).
 Pub.
-L. 116–92, § 3139(b)(5)(B), substituted “or a member of the Nuclear Weapons Council” for “, a member of the Nuclear Weapons Council, or the Commander of the United States Strategic Command” and “or member” for “, member, or Commander”.
+L. 116–92, § 3139(b)(5)(B), in introductory provisions, substituted “or a member of the Nuclear Weapons Council” for “, a member of the Nuclear Weapons Council, or the Commander of the United States Strategic Command” and “or member” for “, member, or Commander”.

 2014—Subsec. (d).
 Pub.
 L. 113–291, § 3142(e)(1), substituted “Commander” for “commander”.